 - A tragus paired with a rook piercing is one of our favorite combinations.
 This chic combo is ideal for trendsetters who crave something unique.

-- Adding a daith to a tragus piercing is a much-loved combo for many fashionistas.
+- Adding a daith to a tragus is a much-loved combo for many fashionistas.

-- Adorn your external ear by adding a helix to your tragus piercing.
+- Adorn your external ear by adding a helix to your tragus.

 WANT US TO STYLE YOUR EAR?